pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 > touch CODE_OF_CONDUCT.md
 ```

 - Visit the [contributor covenant website](https://www.contributor-covenant.org/) and add [the markdown version of their code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md) to your `CODE_OF_CONDUCT.md` file.
+Be sure to fill in any placeholder information.
 Read the text closely to ensure you both understand it and also agree with its contents!

 That's it - you've now added a code of conduct to your package directory.